 5.5 Manner of Exercise.
 An Option shall be deemed exercised when the Company receives: (i) notice of exercise (in accordance with the Stock Option Agreement) from the person entitled to exercise the Option, and (ii) full payment for the Common Shares with respect to which the Option is exercised.
 Full payment may consist of any consideration and method of payment authorized by the Committee and permitted by the Stock Option Agreement.
 Common Shares issued upon exercise of an Option shall be issued in the name of the Optionee or, if requested by the Optionee, in the name of the Optionee and his or her spouse.
 Until the Common Shares are issued (as evidenced by the appropriate entry on the books of the Company or of a duly authorized transfer agent of the Company), no right to vote or receive dividends or any other rights as a stockholder shall exist with respect to the Common Shares subject to the Option, notwithstanding the exercise of the Option.
-The Company shall issue (or cause to be issued) such Common Shares are issued, except as provided in Article 11 of the Plan.
+The Company shall issue (or cause to be issued) such Common Shares promptly after the Option is exercised.
+No adjustment will be made for a dividend or other right for which the record date is prior to the date the Common Shares are issued, except as provided in Article 11 of the Plan.